pinttouge/PACAF-Net/README.md

 Currently only support training on single GPU.

 ### Pretrain Model & Pre-calculated Saliency Map
-Pretrained models can be downloaded from [[Google Drive]](https://drive.google.com/file/d/1UV0erOO5Y06vwOOVbU98vX6BE3uvfQMu/view?usp=sharing)
+When testing, you need to download the pre-trained model.
+Pretrained models can be downloaded from [[Google Drive]](https://drive.google.com/drive/folders/1arceMK6U_24wxM36CVj73WYbJR2uMICd?usp=drive_link)